tigerbeetle/tigerbeetle/docs/reference/transfers.md

 ### `ledger`

-Identifier used to enforce transfers between the same ledger.
+This is an identifier used to enforce that transfers must be between accounts of the same ledger.

 Constraints: